Pantazi Ghica: Final years

 His new Bucharest residence became a meeting spot for literary figures.
 Ghica notably associated with the much younger Symbolist poet Alexandru Macedonski, who was also his neighbor.
-In 1875, Pantazi Ghica was witness to a scandal involving the Romanian Army and Ion Emanuel Florescu, the Minister of War.
+In 1875, Pantazi Ghica was witness to a scandal involving the Romanian Army and Ioan Emanoil Florescu, the Minister of War.
 That year, the officer Ioan Crainic, who considered himself insulted by Florescu, handed in his resignation from the military and challenged the Minister to a duel (asking Ghica to serve as both his courier and witness); the problems were eventually avoided after Florescu ordered his subordinates to arrest Crainic.
 At the time, Macedonski engaged in liberal politics, and, in 1876, co-founded the short-lived newspaper Stindardul, alongside Ghica, Bonifaciu Florescu, and George Fălcoianu.
 The publication was inspired by the renowned journalist Nicolae Moret Blaremberg.
 Later, Ghica also published essays in Macedonski's newly founded and more prestigious magazine, Literatorul.

 He was for long a member of the Chamber of Deputies and the Senate, representing the "Red" liberal tendency and, late in life, the National Liberals.
 In June 1876, shortly after the first concentrated National Liberal cabinet came to power, he and Nicolae Fleva spearheaded the effort to prosecute the former "White" Conservative ministers.
 In opening the case, Ghica stated: "It wasn't just us who condemned those ministers, but public opinion in general, the entire country, cast a blame on them, and we are the expression of that blame".
 The effort pitted Pantazi Ghica against his main literary rival, outgoing Education Minister Titu Maiorescu, who was called in for questioning.
 The attempt to stage a trial was ultimately defeated by moderates in Ghica's own party, who ignored his vocal protests.

 In June 1881, promoting the designs of one Traian Theodorescu, Pantazi Ghica unsuccessfully presented Parliament with a proposal to have a submarine built for the Romanian Navy.
 During the same year, he was a cabinet-appointed inspector of historical monuments in Moldavia.
 In spring of 1882, shortly before his death, Ghica, like many of his fellow National Liberals, spoke out against I. Filibiliu, a teacher at the Matei Basarab High School who had administered a mild form of corporal punishment to one of his pupils.

 Pantazi Ghica died at his house on Cometei Street, and was buried at his family's estate in Ghergani.
 Camila Ghica survived him by 21 years: reportedly afflicted by dementia in old age, she died in 1908, at the age of 80.